MoscaLCC/LEBApp/README.md

 <h1>LEB APP</h1>

 <h6>LEB - LOCUS Excessu Bona</h6>
-<p>The LEB APP is an application to manage goods transportion by a Ride</p>
+<p>The LEB APP is an application to manage goods transportion by a Ride.</br>
-<p> The LEB APP was born from the need to guarantee the transport of goods at more competitive prices.</br>
+The LEB APP was born from the need to guarantee the transport of goods at more competitive prices.</br>
 This need was initially identified in the LOCUS project.</p>

 <h3>Development Team</h3>